Estate Renewal

 The problem

 Over 1.2 million people are stuck on ever-lengthening waiting lists for social housing, with many waiting over a decade for a safe and affordable place to live.
-Many more are ineligible to be on the list, or do not bother because they think they have no chance of a council home.
+Many more are ineligible to be on the list, or do not bother because they think they have no chance of a social home.

 At the same time, hundreds of thousands of people are homeless, with thousands sleeping rough on the streets each night.
 The chronic shortage of social housing can be traced back to the dramatic reduction in housebuilding after the 1980s.
-Between 1947 and 1980, an average of over 120,000 council homes were built every year across the UK.
+Between 1947 and 1980, an average of over 120,000 social homes were built every year across the UK.
 Yet by 2022, that figure had fallen to under 8,000.
-With the sale of millions of council homes under right-to-buy schemes, the total number of social rented properties has halved over the past 40 years.
+With the sale of millions of social homes under right-to-buy schemes, the total number of social rented properties has halved over the past 40 years.

 At the same time, new social housing is barely being built to replace this ageing stock.
 Waiting lists continue to lengthen as those in need struggle to find an affordable home.
-Rising construction costs is making it difficult for councils to afford the price tag
+Rising construction costs is making it difficult for councils to afford the price tag.

 The solution